-In November 2008 he released his autobiography in Welsh called “Hanner Amser” which means Half Time.
-The English language version was launched at the end of October 2009.
-In 2011 he was made a member of the Gorsedd of Bards.
+He published his autobiography in Welsh called “Hanner Amser” which means Half Time.
+The English language version followed.
+Nigel has subsequently been made a member of the Gorsedd of Bards.

 In January 2012 Nigel made the headlines by addressing Treviso scrum-half Tobias Botes.
 He reprimanded Tobias for continually yelling in protest by ending with the words, “This is not soccer!”
-This instantly became extremely popular among rugby fans.
+The phrase instantly became extremely popular among rugby fans.
 This led to T-shirts with this phrase printed being commercialized.